Bynder alternatives: which DAM is best for your growing brand?

 Canto - for middle market companies

-Widen - for enterprise content management
+Widen (now Acquia DAM) - for enterprise content management

-The majority of Widen’s customers work for companies with a thousand or more employees.
-That’s according to their G2 profile at least.
-From what we’re able to tell, their pricing matches their enterprise audience too, starting at an eye-watering $29,000 a year.
+The majority of Widen's customers work for companies with a thousand or more employees.
+That's according to their G2 profile at least.
+From what we're able to tell, their pricing matches their huge enterprise audience too, starting at an eye-watering $29,000 a year.
 But hey, enterprise brands have enterprise budgets right?

-How Bynder compares to Dash for your small business
+How Bynder compares to Dash

 Bynder vs. Dash - features

 Bynder is one of the most fully-featured DAM vendors out there.
-Going off their GetApp review profile, they list 96 features available for you to use.
+Going off their GetApp review profile, they list 99 features available for you to use.
 This includes the core DAM features as well as others, like marketing calendars, location control and multi-language support to name a few.

 Take it from Theo, graphic designer for CBD brand Goodrays.
-In his words:
+In his words

 “Dash is so much more functional than any shared drive for image assets I’ve experienced in the past.
 If we didn’t have Dash, it’d slow me down and increase the repetitive tasks I have to do.”